anitab-org/mentorship-backend/docs/test-pr-guide.md

 This template can be used to add a review comment to a PR after testing is done.
 It can be used irrespective of the success or failure of testing.

 ```
-The changes made in this PR was tested locally.
-Folowing are the results:
+The changes made in this PR were tested locally.
+Following are the results:

 1. Code review - Done or Not Done

-2. All possible responses were tested as below:
+2. All possible responses (positive and negative tests) were tested as below:

   * _Test1 Description_
     _Screenshot/gif_: